AkashMahajan1997/Scholar/README.md

-<b>This is a spring boot project in which student can apply in many university</b>
+<b>This is a spring boot project in which students can apply to many university</b>

 Tech Stack used:-
 1) Spring Boot